mozilla/browserid-cookbook/README.md

 # BrowserID Cookbook #
-This repo is for demonstrating how to use BrowserID in your favorite language or framework.
+This repo is for demonstrating how to use Persona in your favorite language or framework.

-Starting with [Francois Marier](http://fmarier.org)'s simple demo in PHP, the cookbook hopes to capture your recipes.

 ## Get Involved ##
 Please fork and send us a pull request of your demo.